 Candlelit dinners are romantic but they can’t compete with starlit dinners, particularly when they take place in one of the outback's most atmospheric locations.
 Experience a multi-course dinner highlighting native ingredients – anything from crocodile Caesar salad to pressed wallaby with fermented quandong – before sharing Aboriginal stories and decoding the night sky as it glistens above you.

-Experience a Dark Sky Park in New South Wales
+Experience a Dark Sky Park

 Where: Warrumbungle National Park, a six-hour drive north-east from Sydney.